 One of my favourite coming of age movies is the iconic American Graffiti.

-American Graffiti was written and directed by George Lucas, who went on to direct some of the biggest blockbusters of our time, including the Star Wars franchise.
+American Graffiti was written and directed by George Lucas, who went on to direct some of the biggest blockbusters of all time time, including the Star Wars franchise.

 He caste Howard in the role after seeing him play Richie Cunningham in the pilot of Happy Days, which was in 1972, but shelved after lack of interest.